 (B) A customer's electric usage shall be metered by commercially acceptable measuring devices that comply with "American National Standards Institute" (ANSI) standards.
 Meter accuracy shall comply with the 2014 version of ANSI C12.1 standards.
-No metering device shall be placed in service or knowingly allowed to remain in service if it does not comply with these standards.

 (C) Electric utility employees or authorized agents of the electric utility shall have the right of access to the electric utility's metering equipment for the purpose of reading, replacing, repairing, or testing the meter, or determining that the installation of the metering equipment is in compliance with the electric utility's requirements, or other such purposes necessary to permit the electric utility to carry out its authorized functions.